alisalehi-msu/python_experiments_msu/README.md

-# python_experiments_msu
+# Python_Experiments_MSu
-In this repo I practice the python assignments for the applied data science course at MSU
+TO DO: In this repo I practice the python assignments for the applied data science course at MSU